nazariipertsak/cinema_app/README.md

 # :cinema: Cinema-Service :cinema:
 # Project description
-Simple simulation of cinema service for ordering tickets that supports authentication, registration and other CRUD operations.
+Simple REST API of cinema service for ordering tickets that supports authentication, registration and other CRUD operations.
 # Features
 - registration or login as user
 - create(only for user with role Admin) and find movies